-Version Number Date Reason for review Comments 2.0 January 2020 Regular review by the Monitoring Officer Reviewed and updated in line with the Fire and Rescue Services Act 2004.
+Version Number Date Reason for review Comments 2.0 January 2020 Regular the Officer review by Monitoring Reviewed and updated in line with the Fire and Rescue Services Act 2004.
 Reviewed and updated in line with the Fire and Rescue National Framework for England.
 Reviewed and updated in line with the Police, Fire and Crime Commissioner for Essex (Fire and Rescue Authority) Order 2017.
 Reviewed and updated in line with the Police Reform and Social Responsibility Act 2011.
 Reviewed and updated in line with the 2019 SLT restructure.
 Reviewed for consistency with the PFCC Constitution and updated accordingly.
 Schedule 1 replaced with updated version approved in June 2019.
 Schedule 3 updated.
 Terms of Reference for the Essex Emergency Services Collaboration Strategic Governance Board added as Schedule 4 in accordance with decision report 104/19.
-Schedule 5 updated to reflect fully the Elected Local Policing Bodies (Specified Information) Order 2011, the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2012 and the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2013 Schedule 6 updated.
-Schedule 8 updated with the revised Code of Practice released in 2018.
+Schedule 5 updated to reflect fully the Elected Local Policing Bodies (Specified Information) Order 2011, the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2012 and the Elected Local Policing Bodies (Specified Information) (Amendment) Order 2013 Schedule 8 updated with the revised Code of Practice released in 2018.
 Schedule 10 added.
-Schedule 13 added.
-Schedule 14 added.
+Schedule 11 added.
 Schedule 17 replaced with the procedure approved by the Police, Fire and Crime Panel in October 2019.
 Schedule 19 updated with the version adopted for use in December 2018.